 - Check the performance of your page assets and third-party services.

-- Set realistic SLAs for your service and hold your third-party providers accountable for any breaches.
+- Set realistic SLAs for your services and hold your third-party providers accountable for any breaches.

 - Track the performance of your website during low-traffic hours.

-- Discover possible glitches right at the pre-production stage.
+- Discover possible glitches during the preproduction stage.